Telluride Via Ferrata

 High Adventure in the San Juans

 Via Ferrata – which is Italian for “iron road” – offers the ability for participants to experience the thrill of travelling through the mountains in an exposed setting with the protection of cables and steel/iron rungs.
 Though quite popular throughout the European Alps, the sport is just starting to gain notice here in America.
-Originally developed during the first World War to aid the progress of troops through the mountains, Via Ferrata are now widely recognized as inspired tourist attractions on mountain features that would otherwise be inaccesible.
+Originally developed during the first World War to aid the progress of troops through the mountains, Via Ferrata are now widely recognized as inspired tourist attractions on mountain features that would otherwise be inaccessible.

 The position and setting of the Telluride Via Ferrata cannot be beat.
 Breathtaking views of the town of Telluride, the surrounding mountains, and the iconic Bridal Veil Falls, dominate the scenery on this must-do adventure.
-This trip is accesible to avid hikers with a sense of adventure and is appropriate for all ages and ability levels.
+This trip is accessible to avid hikers with a sense of adventure and is appropriate for all ages and ability levels.

 The Local Experts